respondiv/Set-up-Linux-Server-with-easy-engine/10-Install-SSL-Cert-from-3rd-party.md

 Press `ctrl+x` and type `y` to save and exit

-**You'll need the CSR file (example.com.csr), the key file (example.com.key) and the combined certificate file (example.com.combined.crt) in your Server's SSL folder to use SSL for the site**
+**You'll need the CSR file (example.com.csr), the key file (example.com.key) and the combined certificate file (example.com.combined.crt) in your Server's SSL folder to use SSL for that site**

 Once you have all these files, you are ready to use SSL